SWE443-TeamRed/open-bank/kanban/ToDo/Create_UI.md

 	Code the UI of the open bank android app based on the GUI mock ups created.
-	Currently you don't need to have anything working, just make each screen look like the GUI mock ups
+	Currently you don't need to have anything working, just make each screen look like the GUI mock ups.

+	Not much to test here but make sure everything you intended to show up, shows up.

 	Note:
 	 - Log-In screen should also include username and password prompts as well as buttons for creating a new account and forgeting your password or